Flight Delay Compensation in the UK: Your Rights and How to Claim up to £520 (€600)

 You won’t be eligible for UK delay compensation if:

-- Your flight departed from outside the UK
+- Your flight neither departs from nor arrives to the UK.

 - Your flight arrived at your destination within 3 hours of your regularly scheduled arrival time.